gbdev/pandocs/src/Gameboy_Camera.md

 ### Register A002, A003

-This registers are mapped to registers 2 and 3 of M64282FP.
+These registers are mapped to registers 2 and 3 of M64282FP.
 They control the exposure time.
 Register 2 is the MSB, register 3 is the LSB.

 ```
 u16 exposure_steps = [A003] | ([A002]<<8);